Air2air/northworks/public/content/w-publications.md

 #### Science at EPA: Information in the Regulatory Process
 by Mark R. Powell, **Risk Analysis 21**(2), 395-7, 2001.

-[**Disposition of High-Level Waste and Spent Nuclear Fuel: The Continuing Societal and Technical Challenges**](http://www.nap.edu/catalog.php?record_id=10119), (with committee), Washington, D.C.: National Academy Press, 2001.
+[Disposition of High-Level Waste and Spent Nuclear Fuel: The Continuing Societal and Technical Challenges](http://www.nap.edu/catalog.php?record_id=10119), (with committee), Washington, D.C.: National Academy Press, 2001.